Supported GPUs and APIs¶

 Ampere GeForce RTX 3060 TI, 3070, 3080, 3090

 Ampere RTX: A6000, A40

-In applications based on NVIDIA Omniverse™ Kit there is usually an option to select between ‘real-time’ and ‘path-traced’ modes.
+In applications based on NVIDIA Omniverse™ Kit there is usually an option to select between ‘real-time’ and ‘path-traced’ and the ‘Iray Photoreal’ renderer.

 In Create for example, this is available as a drop-down menu in the viewport.

-In Omniverse View select between Draft, Preview and Photo modes.
+In Omniverse View, you can select between Draft, Preview and Photo modes.
 Draft mode uses the ‘real-time’ render mode, while Preview and Photo use the ‘path-traced’ render mode.
 Each setting also affects the settings of the renderer with appropriately balanced quality for the expected view mode simplifying the process.

 NVIDIA Omniverse RTX™ Renderer supports multi-GPU rendering.
 This guide is here to help you leverage the most out of Multipler GPU in NVIDIA Omniverse RTX™ Renderer.

 Enabling Multi-GPU Rendering¶